DergLabs/Open-Image-Processor/README.md

 - Current FPGA implementations on an Artix 7 35T (-1 speed grade) result in 350 logic elements per PLU with a maximum clock speed of 166Mhz

 TODO:
-- Add instruction to skip empty instructions.
-Currently all 16 instructions are executed, regardless of whether they do anything or not - VERY INEFFICIENT!!!
 - Reduce Logic size and increase clock speed.
 Target is 200Mhz
 - Re-build using Vivado IP cores (experimentational, looking to see if there are any improvements)
 - Design Pixel distributor to run multiple PLU's in parallel